 What are the risks?

 - Low blood pressure.
-You should make sure to drink plenty of liquids before the procedure.
+Be sure to drink plenty of liquids before the procedure.
 Take your time going from lying or sitting to standing.

 - The block doesn’t work.